Jahender/architecture-center/docs/reliability/deploy.md

 If a deployment fails, your application could become unavailable.
 To minimize downtime, design a rollback process to go back to a last-known good version.
 Include a strategy to roll back changes to databases and any other services your app depends on.

-If you’re using Azure App Service, you can set up a last-known good site slot and use it to roll back from a web or API app deployment.
+If you're using Azure App Service, you can set up a last-known good site slot and use it to roll back from a web or API app deployment.

 ## Log and audit deployments